WiolettaZajac/World-Happiness-Analysis-Python/README.md

 This project helped me become more confident using Python for data analysis.

-The biggest challenge was exploring the relationships between different variables and deciding which charts would communicate the results most clearly.
-It also gave me more practice using Pandas to clean data and Matplotlib and Seaborn to create visualisations.
+The biggest challenge was exploring the relationships between different variables and choosing the most effective charts to present the results.
+I was surprised by how strongly GDP and social support were related to happiness scores.

 By completing this project, I became more comfortable analysing datasets and presenting insights through clear and informative charts.